Topological pressure for conservative $C^1$-diffeomorphisms with no dominated splitting: Introduction

 \

 In this paper, we focus on studying the topological pressure and equilibrium states for $C^1$-generic conservative diffeomorphism with no dominated splitting.
-Using a symbolic coding to determine equilibrium states does not work in this case, since by a result of Buzzi, Croviser and Fisher \cite{2016arXiv160601765B}, there is no symbolic extention for these diffeomorphisms.
-Instead, we will prove that for these diffeomorphisms, there is no equlibrium states with positive measure theoretic entropy for any continuous potential fucntion.
+Using a symbolic coding to determine equilibrium states does not work in this case, since by a result of Buzzi, Crovisier and Fisher \cite{2016arXiv160601765B}, there is no symbolic extension for these diffeomorphisms.
+Instead, we will prove that for these diffeomorphisms, there is no equilibrium states with positive measure theoretic entropy for any continuous potential function.
 This is a generalization of results in \cite{2016arXiv160601765B}, where it is shown that there is no measure with maximal entropy for these diffeomorphism.

 \